DogukanGun/FileConvertor/README.md

 <h3>"-key":</h3>
 <p>Semicolon must be used while key attribute is being created. </p>
 <h3>"-xsd":</h3>
-<p>Xsd file doesn't need path but you have move xsd file the folder which includes project files</p>
+<p>Xsd file doesn't need path but you have to move xsd file the folder which includes project files</p>
 </div>

 <h2>Install<h2>